thomasyu888/synpy-sdk-client/docs/EntityServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.EntityServicesApi(api_client)
+    api_instance = entity_services_api.EntityServicesApi(api_client)
-    batch = 'batch_example' # str | A comma separated list of Entity IDs to get EntityHeaders for.
+    batch = "batch_example" # str | A comma separated list of Entity IDs to get EntityHeaders for.

+    # example passing only required values which don't have defaults set
     try:
         # Get a batch of EntityHeader given multile Entity IDs.
         api_response = api_instance.get_entity_type_batch(batch)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling EntityServicesApi->get_entity_type_batch: %s\n" % e)
 ```